-Usually, you can impose requirements for partners to self-identify, but it's often impossible to ask end users to disclose their contact information.
+Usually, you can put forward some requirements for self-identifying of partners, but asking end users to reveal contact information is impossible in most cases.
 All the methods of measuring the audience described below are imprecise and often heuristic.
 (Even if partner application functionality is only available after registration and you do have access to that profile data, it's still a game of assumptions, as an individual account is not the same as an individual user: several different persons might use a single account, or, vice versa, one person might register many accounts.)
-Also, note that gathering such data might be subject to legal regulations, even when discussing anonymized data.
+Also, note that gathering this sort of data might be legally regulated (though we will be mostly speaking about anonymized data, there might still be some applicable law).

-I. The simplest and most obvious indicator is an IP address.
-It's very hard to counterfeit them (i.e., the API server always knows the remote address), and statistics related to IP addresses are reasonably demonstrative.
+I. The most simple and obvious indicator is an IP address.
+It's very hard to counterfeit them (i.e., the API server always knows the remote address), and the IP address statistics are reasonably demonstrative.

-If the API is provided server-to-server, there will be no access to the end user's IP address.
-However, it makes sense to require partners to propagate the IP address (for example, in the form of the X-Forwarded-For header) - among other things, to assist partners in combating fraud and unintended API usage.
+If the API is provided as a server-to-server one, there will be no access to the end user's IP address.
+However, it makes sense to require partners to propagate the IP address (for example, in a form of the X-Forwarded-For header) - among other things, to help partners fight fraud and unintended usage of the API.

-Until recently, IP addresses were also a convenient statistical indicator because acquiring a large pool of unique addresses was quite expensive.
-However, with the advancement of IPv6, this restriction is no longer applicable.
-IPv6 has rather shed light on the fact that you can't just count unique addresses - the aggregates are to be tracked:
+Until recently, IP addresses were also a convenient statistics indicator because it was quite expensive to get a large pool of unique addresses.
+However, with ipv6 advancement this restriction is no longer actual; ipv6 rather put the light on the fact that you can't just count unique addresses - the aggregates are to be tracked:

-- The cumulative number of requests by networks, i.e., hierarchical calculations (the number of /8, /16, /24, etc. networks) - The cumulative statistics by autonomous networks (AS) - The API requests through known public proxies and TOR network.
+- The cumulative number of requests by networks, i.e., the hierarchical calculations (the number of /8, /16, /24, etc. networks) - The cumulative statistics by autonomous networks (AS) - The API requests through known public proxies and TOR network.

-An abnormal number of requests from one network might be evidence of the API being actively used within a corporate environment (or the widespread use of NATs in the region).
+An abnormal number of requests in one network might be evidence of the API being actively used inside some corporative environment (or NATs being widespread in the region).

-2. An additional means of tracking are users' unique identifiers, most notably cookies.
-However, recently this method of data gathering has been under attack from several directions: browser makers are restricting third-party cookies, users are employing anti-tracker software, and lawmakers have started rolling out legal requirements against data collection.
-In the current situation, it's much easier to stop using cookies than to comply with all the regulations.
+2. Additional means of tracking are users' unique identifiers, most notably cookies.
+However, most recently this method of gathering data got attacked from several directions: browser makers restrict third-party cookies, users are employing anti-tracker software, and lawmakers started to roll out legal requirements against data collection.
+In the current situation, it's much easier to drop cookie usage than to be compliant with all the regulations.

-All this leads to a situation where public APIs (especially those installed on free-to-use sites and applications) are very limited in their ability to collect statistics and analyze user behavior.
-These restrictions impact not only the fight against various types of fraud but also the analysis of user scenarios.
+All this leads to a situation when public APIs (especially those installed on free-to-use sites and applications) are very limited in the means of collecting statistics and analyzing user behavior.
+And that impacts not only fighting all kinds of fraud but analyzing use cases as well.
 This is the way.

 NB: In some jurisdictions, IP addresses are considered personal data, and collecting them is prohibited as well.
-We don't dare to advise on how an API vendor might simultaneously fight prohibited content on the platform and not have access to users' IP addresses.
+We don't dare to advise on how an API vendor might at the same time be able to fight prohibited content on the platform and don't have access to users' IP addresses.
 We presume that complying with such legislation implies storing statistics by IP address hashes.
 (And just in case we won't mention that building a rainbow table for SHA-256 hashes covering the entire 4-billion range of IPv4 addresses would take several hours on a regular office-grade computer.)